An inexpensive way to make birthday & thank you tags

-My four-year old was so excited for his birthday this year and I was looking for an DIY easy birthday treat bag for him to give out.
+My four-year-old was so excited for his birthday this year and I was looking for a DIY easy birthday treat bag for him to give out.
 We only had a family party for him, but he still was going to celebrate with his preschool class and they LOVE getting goodies when it is someone’s birthday!
 So off to Target and the Dollar Store I went in search for the most inexpensive things I could buy to put in the treat bags with DIY thank you tags!

 Tip: My son’s birthday is in April, and I had bought clearance Valentine’s Day prizes for 70% off after the holiday.
 I was able to purchase sets of 15 bubbles and little skateboards for under $3!

 These easy birthday treat bags were done as part of my participation with other bloggers in MyPinterventures Pinterest challenge.
 For each challenge, we are to find a pin that inspires us and go from there.
 Feel free to check out the wonderful pins or my fellow bloggers and my other challenges: